basher83/ProxSyncBox/README.md

 ## Expected NetBox Custom Fields

 For full functionality, especially for storing Proxmox-specific details, the application expects certain custom fields to exist in your NetBox instance.
-You will need to create these manually in NetBox under **Customization > Custom Fields**.
+You will need to create these manually or import the file (assets/Custom Fields.csv) in NetBox under **Customization > Custom Fields**.

 **For Virtual Machines (Content Type: virtualization | virtual machine):**